 ACAT Strategic Statement 2017-2020

-To promote the rule of law for civil and administrative justice in the ACT by:
+ACAT's purpose is to promote the rule of law for civil and administrative justice in the ACT by:

 - providing accessible systems that encourage people to resolve disputes themselves